- Location: Georgia

 - Less than 16': (Class A): $15

 - 16' to less than 26' (Class 1): $36

 - 26' to less than 40' (Class 2): $90

 - 40' or longer (Class 3): $150

-Registrations are valid for three years.
-When it's time to renew, you have two options:
+Registrations are valid for 3 years.
+When it's time to renew, you have multiple options: